Stock market today: Asian shares advance ahead of US jobs report

 Stubbornly high readings on inflation this year pushed Federal Reserve Chair Jerome Powell to say on Wednesday that it will likely take “longer than previously expected” to get enough confidence about inflation to cut interest rates.

-Brent crude, the international standard, also added 20 cents, to $83.87 per barrel.
+Brent crude, the international standard, added 18 cents to $83.85 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.